-If you don’t plan on living in the area or you’re not willing to commute, you might want to look deeper into this decision.
-Upfront fees are spread throughout the life of a mortgage loan and nobody can predict appreciation.
+If you don’t plan on living in an area long-term or you’re unwilling to commute, consider this decision carefully.
+Up-front fees are spread throughout the life of a home loan and no one can predict appreciation.

-- How much can I afford? – This is a loaded question everyone asks themselves when thinking of purchasing a house.
-You have your mortgage payment, which can include your taxes and insurance as well.
-However, just because this payment sounds appealing to you, please consider other expenses home ownership has, including maintenance and monthly utilities, which can be higher than they were when you were renting.
+This is THE question everyone asks themselves when thinking of purchasing a home.
+You’ll have your mortgage payment, which can also include your taxes and insurance.
+However, remember that homeownership will bring additional expenses including maintenance and monthly utilities, which can be more expensive than the costs associated with renting.

 These are just a few points to consider when you are thinking of purchasing a home.
 Before making your final decision, please consult a home loan/lending expert and ask friends and family for their advice.

 The lending experts at Marine are excited to offer you home loan options that fit your budget and credit.